zmon1010/kendo-ui-core/docs/controls/editors/upload/validation.md

 ---
 title: Validation
 page_title: Validation | Kendo UI Upload
-description: "Learn how to validation the selected files the Kendo UI Upload widget."
+description: "Validate the selected files in the Kendo UI Upload widget."
 slug: validation_upload_widget
-position: 2.5
+position: 3
 ---

 # Validation

-As of the 2016 Q3 release Kendo UI Upload supports file validation.
-The selected files can be validated against their extensions and size.
-A sample validation configuration will look like:
+As of the Kendo UI 2016 Q3 release the Upload supports file validation&mdash;selected files can be validated against their extensions and size.

+The example below demonstrates a sample configuration for validation.

 ###### Example